Medivac (TV series): Season 2

+Season 3

+Filming locations

-The former Australian Taxation Office building, at the corner of Wharf and Adelaide Streets in Brisbane, was used as the location of the hospital.
+The former Australian Taxation Office building at 320 Adelaide Street, on the corner of Wharf Street in the Brisbane CBD, was used as the location of the hospital.

-Also used old Brisbane domestic airport terminal area where the car auctions are for a scene set in western QLD.

-Tarmac covered in dirt for it.
+The old Brisbane Domestic Airport terminal area where the car auctions are held, was used for a scene set in western Queensland.
+The tarmac was covered in dirt for filming.